anon-legion/rock-paper-scissors/README.md

-Odin JS project to integrate JS script and logic in webapp
+Odin JS project to integrate JS script and logic in React webapp using hooks